-The history of e-learning is a colorful one, filled with failure stories of teaching robots from the early 1900s and awe-inspiring success stories from the 2000s.
+The history of e-learning is a colorful one, including stories of teaching robots from the early 1900s and up to awe-inspiring success stories from the 2000s.
 In this article, we will give you an overview of all the most significant events in the history of e-learning through an interactive timeline.

 What is the History of E-Learning?